Nerah/J2EE_Application_Server/README.md

 You will need a [**Wildfly**](https://www.wildfly.org/downloads/) server.

-Once you have configure it and deploy it, you will find the project there:
+Once you have configure it then deploy it, you will find the project there:

 ``http://localhost:8080/``